NehaChalla1/neha-assessment/README.md

 1. Create and Build Angular Application

-   I have created Angular application using this command
+   I have created Angular application namely Neha-assessment using this command

+   # Neha Assessment

+   This repository contains the code for the Neha Assessment Angular web application.

    ng new my-angular-app